 Subways: F - York St. A, C - High St. Visiting Hours: Thursday - Saturday, 12-7 pm

-Undercurrent focuses to represent, reflect, and identify aesthetic, emotional, and philosophical complexities in the arts of our time as they are present in painting, sculpture, mixed media, film, word, and sound.
-We intend to highlight the existence of multilayered, multi-polar systems operating today, which can radiate openness, vulnerability, and self-reflection simultaneously.
+Undercurrent represents, reflects, and identifies aesthetic, emotional, and philosophical complexities in the arts of our time as exhibited in painting, sculpture, mixed media, film, word, and sound.
+We intend to highlight the existence of multilayered, multipolar systems operating today that simultaneously radiate openness, vulnerability, and self-reflection.

 Undercurrent is a collective of artists who originated from Sla307 Art Space (2014-2019).
 Branching out we have regrouped and refined our mission and program to more accurately reflect one another and enhance the objectives we seek to attain in our new platform.

 307 W. 30th St. New York, NY 10001 Directions: W 30th St. between 8 Ave - 9 Ave Subway: 34 Street Penn Station 1 / 2 / 3 / A / C / E Visiting Hours: By appointment only: +1 (917) 584 0579

 Sla307 Art Space - founded in 2014, is a platform dedicated to promoting and sharing Lithuanian art and diaspora through inclusive and mutual cultural exchange.
 Sla307 curates a number of contemporary art exhibitions throughout the year that showcase local and international contemporary artists and provides a forum to explore critical issues within art and culture in New York City.
 We also feature a series of public programming, which includes lectures, performances, and film screenings, in order to further encourage cultural interactions between artists and audience.